CenzOh/Python_Exercises/algorithm_exercises/README.md

 Utilized algorithms in the Python language

+Assignment 5, Implement animal class (parent), Elephant, Eagle, and Parrot class (children)\
-BubbleSort\
+Assignment 6, BubbleSort\
 Exercise 1, Swap\
 Exercise 2, Bubble-Up\
 Exercise 3, Bubble-Sort\
 Exercise 4, Fast Bubble-Sort\
 Exercise 5, Fast Bubble-Sort with Info\
-Assignment 5, Implement animal class (parent), Elephant, Eagle, and Parrot class (children)
+Assignment 7, MergeSort, Implement Merge Sort, use recursion and fcns mergesort & merge.
+Do NOT use built in fcns for sorting or merging